drmdm/Whats-My-Melon/README.md

 ![Three Slices](./images/multi_three_slices.png "Three Slices")

 ## 6. Next Steps
 The next step is to productionise the model through a webpage or app where the user can upload or take a photo and detect any melons in the image.
-I'm intending to use Streanlit for this.
+I'm intending to use Streamlit for this.
 I'll update the project when it is ready!